biodiversitydata-se/pipelines/sbdi/README.md

 Datasets having too many records in the Atlas can be found in the [IPT vs Atlas view](https://collections.biodiversitydata.se/ipt/syncView?uid=dp0&sort=title&order=asc&onlyUnsynced=true) in the Collectory.

 The specific records can be found with the following SOLR query (using the AND operator).
 Don't forget to adjust the TO date.
-The TO should be something like the day before the current date.
+The TO should be something like two day before the current date.
 ```
 dataResourceUid:dr964
 lastLoadDate:[2024-01-01T00:00:00Z TO 2024-04-01T00:00:00Z]